-(3) Once the county agency completes the IEVS match process, the results will be recorded in CRIS-E history.
+(3) Once the county agency completes the IEVS match process, the results will be recorded in the statewide automated eligibility system history.

-(4) When the county agency determines that an IEVS match displayed is for an AG whose case record is now active in another county and/or is delinquent, the county agency shall refer to the CRIS-E transfer procedure.
+(4) When the county agency determines that an IEVS match displayed is for an AG whose case record is now active in another county and/or is delinquent, the county agency shall refer to the statewide automated eligibility system transfer procedure.

 High priority matches shall be reviewed and completed by county agencies within forty-five days.

-(1) Match information which contains federal tax data must be protected from disclosure to unauthorized persons.
+(1) In accordance with federal law and regulations and the publications of IRS publication 1075, https://www.irs.gov/pub/irs-pdf/p1075.pdf, match information that contains federal tax data shall be protected from disclosure to unauthorized persons.
 Federal tax information (FTI) remains tax information even after it has been verified.
 The determining factor is the source of the information.